 With a proper first aid kit, you can enjoy your camping trip with the added security that comes from knowing you’re prepared for emergencies if something goes wrong.

 Well, it’s going to get dark at some point, and if you plan on being able to see, you’re going to need some lighting.
 Flashlights and headlamps are all well and good and recommended as well, but lanterns are a much more efficient way to illuminate your whole tent and camping area.

 Many people prefer lanterns to flashlights because they offer a more encompassing light source, rather than a targeted light that only illuminates whatever it’s aimed at.
 With a lantern, the light dispersion appears to be 360-degree, which is much more conducive for campsites.

-Sitting a lantern on a table or hanging it from a tree or post is an easy way to give your campsite enough light to be aware of your surroundings or relax and enjoy the site with your friends and family.
+Sitting a lantern on a table or hanging it from a tree or post is an easy way to give the campsite enough light to be aware of your surroundings or relax and enjoy the site with your friends and family.

 There are a variety of choices with lanterns, each with its advantages.
 Battery-powered lanterns are a popular version, allowing you to use the lantern inside your tent, usually hanging it on the ceiling in the center.

 Propane lanterns are often the brightest, but they are inappropriate inside your tent.
 In some cases, it’s probably best to have one of each if you can.

-A footprint is a certain kind of tarp that is perfect to put under your tent.
+A footprint is a certain kind of cover or tarp that is perfect to put under your tent.
 You can fold or unfold it into whatever size best matches your tent.

-There are several reasons for doing this.
+There are several reasons for using a footprint.
 The most common cause is to provide the tent with some added stability and better padding when pitched on soil, which is usually uneven and may have some rocks and tree roots that can lead to discomfort.